 For a bird’s-eye view (mind the poop) of medieval Barcelona, visit the cathedral’s roof and tower by taking the lift (€3) from the Capella de les Animes del Purgatori near the northeast transept.

 You may visit La Catedral in one of two ways.
-In the morning or afternoon, entrance is free and you can opt to visit any combination of the choir stalls, chapter house and roof.
-To visit all three areas, it costs less (and is less crowded) to enter for the so-called ‘special visit’ between 1pm and 5pm.
+In the morning or afternoon, entrance is free, although you have to pay to visit any combination of the choir stalls, chapter house and roof.
+To visit all three areas, enter via the so-called ‘donation entrance’ between 1pm and 5pm (which is less crowded).

 Across Plaça Nova from La Catedral your eye may be caught by childlike scribblings on the facade of the Col·legi de Arquitectes (Architectural College).
 It is, in fact, a giant contribution by Picasso from 1962.
 Representing Mediterranean festivals, it was much ridiculed by the local press when it was unveiled.